 b) Records required to be kept must be preserved for four years beyond the end of the period to which the records relate.

-c) Each person, who maintains records in accordance with paragraph (a) of this Section, shall make these books and records and a copy of the taxpayer's tax returns for the I.R.S., available to the Tribal Tax Administrator for inspection upon written request.
+c) Each person, who maintains records in accordance with paragraph (a) of this Section, shall make these books and records and a copy of the taxpayer's tax returns for the Internal Revenue Service (IRS), available to the Tribal Tax Administrator for inspection upon written request.
 The Tribal Tax Administrator’s request for inspection shall be sent to the taxpayer by certified mail, return receipt requested.

 1.130.
 CIVIL PENALTY.
 A civil penalty shall be assessed by the Tribal Tax Administrator against any person who receives gross receipts generated by sales subject to this Ordinance and fails to (i) pay the tax as provided in this Ordinance, (ii) file a return in accordance with Section 1.100 of this Ordinance, or (iii) maintain or provide access to records in accordance with Section 1.120 of this Ordinance.
 The civil penalty shall be assessed for each month the tax remains unpaid and shall be equal to one and one half percent (1½%) of the tax owing (not to exceed 18% annually).
 In case any seller fails to collect the tax herein imposed or, having collected the tax, fails to pay it to the Tribal Treasurer in the manner prescribed by this chapter, whether such failure is the result of his or her own acts or the result of acts or conditions beyond his or her control, he or she shall, nevertheless, be personally liable to the Tribe.